 Pickett's Mill Battlefield Historic SiteDallas

-Pickett's Mill is one of the best preserved Civil War battlefields in the nation.
+Pickett's Mill is one of the best-preserved Civil War battlefields in the nation.
 Visitors can travel roads used by Federal and Confederate troops, see earthworks constructed by these men, and walk through the same ravine where hundreds died.
+An authentic 1800s pioneer cabin is furnished and open for tours during certain events.
+Pickett`s Mill is now open 7 days per week, 9am-5pm.
+The museum is open Friday – Sunday, 9am – 5pm.

 Fort King George Historic SiteDarien

+This is the oldest English fort remaining on Georgia's coast.
 From 1721 until 1736, Fort King George was the southern outpost of the British Empire in North America.
-A cypress blockhouse, barracks and palisaded earthen fort were constructed in 1721 by scoutmen led by Colonel John "Tuscarora Jack" Barnwell.
-Using old records and drawings, this 18th century frontier fortification on the Altamaha River has been reconstructed for public tours.
-Structures include a blockhouse, officers' quarters, barracks, a guardhouse, moat and palisades.
-A museum and film cover the Guale Indians, the Santo Domingo de Talaje mission, Fort King George, the Scots of Darien and 19th century sawmilling when Darien became a major seaport.
+Using old records and drawings, this 18th-century frontier fortification on the Altamaha River has been reconstructed for public tours.
+Structures include a blockhouse, officers' quarters, barracks, a guardhouse, moat, and palisades.
+A museum and film cover the Guale Indians, the Santo Domingo de Talaje mission, Fort King George, the Scots of Darien, and 19th-century sawmilling when Darien became a major seaport.
 In addition to the many fort buildings, remains of three sawmills and tabby ruins are still visible.
-This site is on the Colonial Coast Birding Trail.

 Sapelo Island Reserve and Reynolds MansionDarien